wapcaplet/kelp/README.markdown

       "Login"
     ]

-Other methods are similar to their counterparts in Capybara's generated step definitions.
+Many of the provided methods are similar to their counterparts in the Cucumber-Rails generated step definitions.
 Instead of this:

     When %{I follow "Login"}
       And %{I fill in "Username" with "skroob"}